-But the question about the stability of the iron-bound phosphorus, given the consistent soil reducing conditions still remained.
-Measurements of dissolved oxygen concentration near the sediment-water interface demonstrated not only clear annual variations, but a predominantly aerobic environment.
-This strengthened the hypothesis that any release of iron-bound phosphorus from the reduced soils would rebind to iron as soon as it reaches aerobic conditions in the water phase following precipitation to the top sediments.
-Negative correlations between dissolved reactive phosphorus concentration in the water column and dissolved oxygen concentration near the sediment-water interface also supported this hypothesis.
+The new findings demonstrated that P was mainly retained in the sediments associated with iron.
+Moreover, despite the continuous loading of P, the deposited sediments presented generally a high P sorption capacity and availability of iron to P, which decrease the likelihood of P release to the water column, according to Forsmann and Kjaergaard (2014).
+But the question in regards to the stability of the iron-bound P still remained, given the consistent soil reducing conditions.
+Measurements of dissolved oxygen concentration near the sediment-water interface demonstrated clear annual variations, but yet predominantly aerobic conditions.
+This supported the hypothesis that any release of iron-bound P from the reduced soils would be offset by the aerobic conditions at the sediment-water interface, which would favour the binding of P to iron, followed by precipitation to the top sediments.
+Negative significant correlations (p ≤ 0.05) between dissolved reactive P concentration in the water column and dissolved oxygen concentration near the sediment-water interface also supported this hypothesis.

 The experiments and findings are described in the articles entitled Phosphorus retention in surface-flow constructed wetlands targeting agricultural drainage water, and Phosphorus accumulation and stability in sediments of surface-flow constructed wetlands, recently published in the journals Ecological Engineering and Geoderma, respectively.
 The works were conducted by Lipe R.D.
 Mendes, Bo V. Iversen and Charlotte Kjaergaard from Aarhus University, and Karin Tonderski from Linköping University.